shaps80/Stack/README.md

 ## Why is Stack better than other solutions?

-The best way to understand why Stack is a safer, much simpler implementation when dealing with CoreData, is to see some code.
+The best way to understand why Stack is a safer, much simpler implementation for working with CoreData, is to see some code.

 ```objc
 for (int i = 0; i < 1000; i++) {